esp8266/Arduino/doc/esp8266wifi/bearssl-client-secure-class.rst

 Client Certificates (Proving I'm who I say I am to the server)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 TLS servers can request that a client identify themselves with an X509 certificate signed by a trust anchor it honors (i.e. a global TA or a private CA).
-This is commonly done for applicaitons like MQTT.
-By default the client doesn't sent a certificate, and in cases where a certificate is required the server will disconnect and no connection will be possible.
+This is commonly done for applications like MQTT.
+By default the client doesn't send a certificate, and in cases where a certificate is required the server will disconnect and no connection will be possible.

 setClientRSACert / setClientECCert
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sets a client certificate to send to a TLS server that requests one.
-It should be called before `connect()` to add a certificate to the client in case the server requests is.
+It should be called before `connect()` to add a certificate to the client in case the server requests it.
 Note that certificates include both a certificate and a private key.
 Both should be provided to you by your certificate generator.
 Elliptic Curve (EC) keys require additional information, as shown in the prototype.

 MFLN or Maximum Fragment Length Negotiation (Saving RAM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~